 [5:12] And certainly, God has taken a covenant of Children of Israel, and we have raised twelve patriarchs from them.
 And God said, “Indeed, I am with you, certainly if you have established the Contact Prayer (al-salata), and have given the obligatory charity (al-zakata), and have believed in My messengers and have honored them, and have loaned God a good loan, surely, I will remove your evil deeds from you, and surely, I will admit you to gardens flowing the rivers of their underneath.
 So, whoever has disbelieved after that from you, then certainly, he has strayed off the right path.”

 [5:55] Your only ally is God and His messenger, and those who believe, and those who observe the Contact Prayer (al-salata), and those who give the Obligatory Charity (al-zakata), and they are those who bow down.

-[9:5] But when the sacred months have passed, then you may kill the idol worshippers wherever you find them, and attack and surround them, and make an ambush against them at every point.
-But if they repent, and observe the Contact Prayer (al-salata), and give the Obligatory Charity (al-zakata), then you shall let them go to their way.
-Indeed, God is Forgiving, Merciful.
+[9:5] Then when has passed the sacred months, then you shall kill the idol worshipers wherever you have found them, and shall seize them, and shall surround them, and shall ambush for them at every place of ambush.
+Then if they have repented and have observed the Contact Prayer (al-salata) and have given the Obligatory Charity (al-zakata), then you shall leave their way.
+Indeed, God is Forgiving, Merciful

 [9:11] But if they repent and observe the Contact Prayer (al-salata) and give the Obligatory Charity (al-zakata), then they are your brethren in the religion.
 And we explain the revelations for a people who know.